halelitzhaki/custom-shell-interpreter/README.md

 # Custom Shell Interpreter

-This project is a custom Unix-like shell interpreter implemented in C++.
-It supports basic command execution, piping, and redirection, providing a simplified environment to execute shell commands.
+This project is a custom Unix-like shell interpreter implemented in C. It supports basic command execution, piping, and redirection, providing a simplified environment to execute shell commands.

 ## Features